 7. No One Knows

 Player: Josh Homme | Album: Songs For The Deaf (2002)

 The QOTSA brain trust keeps its own counsel on gear and tone.
 But this much we know: Homme is a vintage gear aficionado, favouring guitars by Ovation, Maton and Motor Ave.
 He loves Ampeg’s VT series combos but recently revealed that the unexpected secret weapon for this song was a little Peavey Decade practice amp.

 Having played a Maton MS500 in the No One Knows video, we’d bet one would have been in the studio, too.
 He’s a neck pickup guy but his tone is never muddy.
 In the video below, producer Eric Valentine explains how the whole Songs For The Deaf album sees a lot of midrange frequencies boosted on the guitars, with few pedals used.

-But for the rest of us, stompboxes such as the Stone Deaf PDF-1 add the dirt, the likes of the Fulltone Fat-Boost hold it together.
-Probably.
+But for the rest of us, stompboxes such as the Stone Deaf PDF-1 add the dirt, and the likes of the Fulltone Fat-Boost can hold it together.